grpc-ecosystem/awesome-grpc/readme.md

 - [MuninRPC](https://github.com/muninrpc/muninrpc) - Protobuf request and response testing application under the gRPC system.
 - [Delivery](https://github.com/kfwerf/delivery) - A simple electron app for gRPC that uses gRPCurl to autodetect all endpoints/methods and their request bodies, just modify the JSON body.
 Simplicity in mind.
 - [(Yodelay.io)](https://github.com/oslabs-beta/Yodelay) - A browser GUI Making sure your outbound 🗣️ ‘yodelay’ returns the ‘IiiOoo’ 📣 that you expect.
 - [Wombat](https://github.com/rogchap/wombat) - A cross platform gRPC client.
 Auto-generates input fields from your proto files or the gRPC reflection API.
-Not another Electron app - built with Qt and Go.
+Built with Svelte and Go.
 - [Kreya](https://kreya.app) - A gRPC client supporting environments, templating, authentication schemes and file based syncing.
 - [Plumber](https://github.com/pashkatrick/Plumber) - Another one GUI for GRPC requests (reflection only)